beeway/economics-textbooks/README.md

 My textbook covers for

-Foundations of Economic Analysis & Explanation
+Foundations of Economic Analysis & Explanation, 2020, Cognella, CA

-International Finance Lectures: Global Economy and Monetary System
+International Finance Lectures: Global Economy and Monetary System, 2021, Cognella, CA

-Macroeconomics in One Equation: From Data and Theory to Applications
+Macroeconomics in One Equation: From Data and Theory to Applications, 2022, Cognella, CA